WITH A GLIDER THROUGH THE WORLD!

-In the first step, a polygonal model is created and optimized from the 3D point cloud.
-For this all points are connected with their neighboring points.
-The result are thousands of polygons describing the surface of the scanned object.
+In the first step, a polygonal model was generated and optimized from the 3D point cloud.
+For this purpose all points are meshed with their neighboring points.
+The result are thousands of triangles (polygons) which describe the surface of the scanned object.

-Next, a special CAD software "lays" a curve network over the scan object.
-Some scan objects require several hours of optimization of the curve network before the final free-form surfaces can be calculated.
+Next, a curve network is built over the scanned object using special CAD software.
+Depending on the scan objects, several hours of optimization of the curve network are required before the final free-form surfaces can be calculated.

-The result is a NURBS-generated surface or solid model in IGES or STEP format.
-The generated surfaces lie with a high accuracy on the scan data and thus reflect the real object precisely.
-The CAD models can be scaled, trimmed and merged, but it is not possible to thicken them without restrictions or to edit parts of them.
-This lies in a fundamentally different mathematical approach to the parametric CAD model.
+The result is a NURBS-generated surface model.
+The generated surfaces lies on the scan data with a high degree of accuracy and thus precisely reflect the real object.
+The CAD models can be scaled, trimmed and merged, but it is not possible to thicken them or edit partial areas without restrictions.
+This is due to a fundamentally different mathematical approach compared to the parametric CAD model.